Jupiter trojan

 The first Jupiter trojan discovered, 588 Achilles, was spotted in 1906 by German astronomer Max Wolf.
-More than 9,800 Jupiter trojans have been found As of October 2025.
+More than 15,300 Jupiter trojans have been found As of October 2025.
 By convention, they are each named from Greek mythology after a figure of the Trojan War, hence the name "trojan".
 The total number of Jupiter trojans larger than 1 km in diameter is believed to be about 1 million, approximately equal to the number of asteroids larger than 1 km in the asteroid belt.
 Like main-belt asteroids, Jupiter trojans form families.

 As of 2004, many Jupiter trojans showed to observational instruments as dark bodies with reddish, featureless spectra.
 No firm evidence of the presence of water, or any other specific compound on their surface has been obtained, but it is thought that they are coated in tholins, organic polymers formed by the Sun's radiation.
 The Jupiter trojans' densities (as measured by studying binaries or rotational lightcurves) vary from 0.8 to 2.5 g·cm−3.
 Jupiter trojans are thought to have been captured into their orbits during the early stages of the Solar System's formation or slightly later, during the migration of giant planets.

 The term "Trojan Asteroid" specifically refers to the asteroids co-orbital with Jupiter, but the general term "trojan" is sometimes more generally applied to other small Solar System bodies with similar relationships to larger bodies: Mars trojans, Neptune trojans, Uranus trojans and Earth trojans are known to exist.
+Temporary Venus trojans and Saturn trojans exist, as well as for 1 Ceres and 4 Vesta.
 The term "Trojan asteroid" is normally understood to specifically mean the Jupiter trojans because the first Trojans were discovered near Jupiter's orbit and Jupiter currently has by far the most known Trojans.